-Projects identified in the UAS Project report other than any UAS Projects specifically rejected by the Minister.

-- (7) The Minister shall provide to NICTA his reasons for the rejection of any UAS Project identified in the UAS Project report. - (8) Subject to ensuring the protection of confidential information including the indicative costing of any UAS Project, NICTA shall publish the Minister's reasons on its public register. - (9) Rejection by the Minister of a particular UAS Project for implementation does not preclude NICTA from re-evaluating and re-submitting the UAS Project at a later date to the Minister in accordance with Subsection (3).
+- (6) If the Minister does not notify his decision under Subsection (5) within sixty (60) days of receipt of the UAS Project report, then the Minister is taken, at the end of that sixty (60) day period, to have rejected all UAS Projects identified in the UAS Project report. - (7) The Minister shall provide to NICTA his reasons for the rejection of any UAS Project identified in the UAS Project report. - (8) Subject to ensuring the protection of confidential information including the indicative costing of any UAS Project, NICTA shall publish the Minister's reasons on its public register. - (9) A failure on the part of the Minister to select a particular UAS Project for implementation does not preclude the UAS Board from re-evaluating and re-submitting the UAS Project at a later date to the Minister in accordance with Subsection (3).